Simón Bolívar: Return to Venezuela and second journey to Europe: 1802–1805

-On 2 December 1804, Napoleon crowned himself Emperor in Notre Dame de Paris.
-Though he remained awed by Napoleon, Bolívar was disgusted and, in April 1805, left Paris with Rodríguez and del Toro on a Grand Tour to Italy.
+In April 1805, Bolívar left Paris with Rodríguez and del Toro on a Grand Tour to Italy.
 Beginning in Lyon, they traveled through the Savoy Alps and then to Milan.
 The trio arrived on 26 May 1805 and witnessed Napoleon's coronation as King of Italy.
-From Milan, they traveled down the Po Valley to Venice, then to Florence, and then finally Rome, where Bolívar met among others Pope Pius VII, the French writer Germaine de Staël, and Humboldt again.
+From Milan, they traveled down the Po Valley to Venice, then to Florence, and then finally Rome, where Bolívar met, among others, Pope Pius VII, French writer Germaine de Staël, and Humboldt again.
 Rome's sites and history excited Bolívar.
-On 18 August 1805, he, del Toro, and Rodríguez traveled to the Mons Sacer, where the plebs had seceded from Rome, Bolívar swore to end Spanish rule in the Americas.
+On 18 August 1805, when he, del Toro, and Rodríguez traveled to the Mons Sacer, where the plebs had seceded from Rome in the 4th century BC, Bolívar swore to end Spanish rule in the Americas.

 Political and military career

 By April 1806, Bolívar had returned to Paris and desired passage to Venezuela, where Venezuelan revolutionary Francisco de Miranda had just attempted an invasion with American volunteers.
-British control of the seas resulting from the 1805 Battle of Trafalgar, however, obliged Bolívar to board an American ship in Hamburg in October 1806.
+Britain's command of the sea after the 1805 Battle of Trafalgar obliged Bolívar to board an American ship in Hamburg in October 1806.
 Bolívar arrived in Charleston, South Carolina, in January 1807, and from there traveled to Washington, D.C., Philadelphia, New York City, and Boston.
 After six months in the United States, Bolívar returned to Philadelphia and sailed for Venezuela, where he arrived in June 1807.
 He began to meet with other creole elites to discuss independence from Spain.
 Finding himself to be far more radical than the rest of Caracas high society, however, Bolívar occupied himself with a property dispute with a neighbor, Antonio Nicolás Briceño.